Project Background

 Project Overview

-This project is a next step to an earlier study quantifying the effectiveness of existing technologies to reduce microfibers being emitted from washing machines.
+Our pilot project on microfibers, in close collaboration with Georgian Bay Forever, was a next step to an earlier study quantifying the effectiveness of existing technologies to reduce microfibers being emitted from washing machines.
 We investigated the effectiveness of two technologies marketed to reduce microfiber emissions.
 Our published study demonstrates that after-market filters on washing machines significantly reduce microfibers in washing machine effluent.
 This shows that filters added to washing machines can capture and divert microfiber, keeping them out of our lakes.

-Now, we’re working with Georgian Bay Forever, a local environmental charity, on a pilot project to see whether we can scale up our initial results in the lab to a small town.
+Working with Georgian Bay Forever, a local environmental charity, we ran a pilot project to see whether we could scale up our initial results in the lab to a small town.
 In 2019, we began a two-year study installing washing machine filters in over 100 households in Parry Sound, Ontario.

-In quantifying microfibers captured at a community-scale, we hope to:
+In quantifying microfibers captured at a community-scale, we aimed to:

-- Demonstrate that filters are effective at capturing microfibers in people’s homes.
+- Determine whether filters are effective at capturing microfibers in people’s homes.

-- Advance effective solutions to keep microfibers from entering Lake Huron.
+- Advance effective solutions to keep microfibers from entering the Great Lakes.

 Project Results